 The Department of German Studies offers a program that promotes an understanding of the connections between language and its larger cultural contexts and prepares its students for diverse career paths by integrating curricular and experiential learning.
 We aim to lead our students to what is called ‘‘translingual and transcultural competence,’’ a proficiency that is essential in all fields in today’s globalized world.
 On advanced projects, we cooperate with colleagues at Mount Holyoke or the Five Colleges who are experts in, for example, film studies, economics, science, history, politics, art, music, philosophy, and literature.
 Finally, our graduates gain a much deeper grasp of their own languages and cultures, a much more substantive level of self-awareness of their own traditions and values.
 For detailed information regarding credits or courses for the major and minor see the German Studies section of the Course Bulletin and Catalogue.
 The most current description of the German studies major and minor are below.

 A minimum of 32 credits beyond German 115, of which at least 12 must be courses offered in German at the 300 level.
 A maximum of 8 credits towards the major may include courses taught in English, such as German 230 and German 231, or other cross-listed topics’ courses at the 200 or 300 level with permission of the department.
 Majors are strongly encouraged to take advantage of the many opportunities for learning abroad (internship, summer program, or study abroad for at least one semester in a German- speaking country).
 A student’s trajectory towards completing the requirements for the German major is based on their/her level of language proficiency when they enter Mount Holyoke.
 Individual course selection to be coordinated with the chair and the departmental advisor.

 German Studies Minor

-The minor in German and European studies is intended to provide a focused introduction to the language and culture of the German-speaking countries within a larger transnational context.
+The minor in German studies is intended to provide a focused introduction to the language and culture of the German-speaking countries within a larger transnational context.
 It leads to a basic level of translingual and transcultural competence.